bio

 “John Beasley, the one-time keyboardist for Freddie Hubbard and Miles Davis, whose playing reflects a variety of generational influences, incorporating the emphatic chordal clusters of Herbie Hancock, the rhythmic quirkiness of Monk and the lush intelligence of Art Tatum into a highly refined personal voice.”

-Lorna @ JohnBeasleyMusic.com
+Lorna at JohnBeasleyMusic.com

 “Beasley is a very clever arranger who works his charts hard, and this album is continuously surprising.